Wednesday, March 19, 2008

 I complete tasks on MTurk for the same reason I pick up a penny off the sidewalk.
 It doesn't take long and it is some loose change.

 I complete tasks on Mturk for the money but I only select simple tasks that I can finish while doing something else, e.g., watching TV/surfing.
-Even if a tasks pays well, if it's too complicated or requires information I don't have offhand, then I will not do it.
+Even if a task pays well, if it's too complicated or requires information I don't have offhand, then I will not do it.

 I mainly do Mechanical Turk tasks to earn a bit of extra money.
 I do consider some of the tasks fun depending upon the content.
 If a task seems lengthy for the money paid, I will usually be discouraged from completing the task.
 The things that attract me to tasks are familiarity with the subject, money paid and number of tasks available.